-After your lender has approved your mortgage loan application, you should receive a commitment letter that specifies the mortgage loan amount, the number of years to repay the mortgage loan (the term), the interest rate, the APR, and the monthly charges.
-It would be best if you usually accepted the commitment by returning a signed copy to the lender within five to 10 days, and you might have to pay part or all of the origination fees at this time.
-Once the commitment letter has been received, you have assured the financing needed to complete the purchase of your home and can now focus on completing the details required for closing.
+After your lender has approved your mortgage loan application, you should receive a commitment letter that specifies the amount of the mortgage loan, the number of years to repay the mortgage loan (the term), the interest rate, the APR and the monthly charges.
+You usually must accept the commitment by returning a signed copy to the lender within five to 10 days and you might have to pay part or all of the origination fees at this time.
+Once the commitment letter has been received, you are assured the financing needed to complete the purchase of your home and can now focus on completing the details required for closing.